 The scale of solidarity that our societies have shown to the Ukrainian people is both unprecedented and moving.
-Trade unions have mobilised their own resources in concrete ways - financially and politically.
+As we emphasised in our initial statement on the war in Ukraine (adopted on 24 March 2022), trade unions have mobilised their own resources in concrete ways - financially and politically.
 Refugees are being housed in union properties and members' homes.
 Unions are actively engaged in the broader humanitarian efforts across the continent and donating to several solidarity funds.
 This demonstrates the best of humanity.
 We hope that this generosity marks a wider shift in asylum policies.
+Sanctuary must continue to be granted to all who need it.